Abhi7chavan/SmartHome/README.md

 ## SmartHome
-SmartHome is ems application for household items
+SmartHome is ems application for household items.

 Application Overview
 -------------------